LorenzoPiazza/Tabroot/README.md

 # Tabroot Project
 #### Hi!
 We're Team Tabroot and this is an AI software capable of playing to the Tablut board game.
-#### This Player will join the "2018/19 Board Game Students Challenge" proposed by the AI course of the Master's degree in Computer Engineering at UNIBO.
+#### This player joined the "2018/19 Board Game Students Challenge" proposed by the AI course of the Master's degree in Computer Engineering at UNIBO.

 (Following this link you can find more information about the competition and the game's rule: http://lia.disi.unibo.it/Courses/AI/fundamentalsAI2018-19/challenge/Challenge2019.pdf)

 (Here instead you can see the Challenge Results: